igomezv/doppleriann/docs/_sources/tutorials.rst.txt

 Tutorials
 =========

-This page will collect worked examples, walkthroughs, and practical usage notes.
+This page will collect worked examples, walkthroughs, and practical usage notes once the paper is released.

 Planned topics: